 I have never been to a bar more perfectly suited to my pole-dancing drag queen husband, Robyn Withawhy, than Pensão Amor!
 Deep red velvet couches, chandeliers, erotic art adorning the walls, a MASSIVE library of erotic literature & a stripper pole!
 And all (relatively) tastefully done.
 Housed in a former brothel, this spacious cocktail bar is very popular.
 I had a strong margarita that definitely boosted my spirits.
 All quite low key – but you get the feeling you could have one hell of a party here.Pensão Amor Rua Alecrim 19 Lisbon

 I stumbled across this place by accident when I was fresh off the plane & STARVING!
-Vitaminas is a baguette & salad bar, kind of like Pret meets Subway with a super-heathly slant where you can build your own meal.
-Mega bonus is that they do both gluten-free pasta & bread, so you can have either option!
-I was so relieved when I discovered this as there is so few gluten-free options in Lisbon currently.
+Vitaminas is a baguette & salad bar, kind of like Pret meets Subway with a super-healthy slant where you can build your own meal.
+A mega bonus is that they do both gluten-free pasta & bread, so you can have either option!
+I was so relieved when I discovered this as there are so few gluten-free options in Lisbon currently.
 The pasta was pretty standard, but the bread was so good that I was really worried I’d accidentally been given wheat bread.
 Vitaminas is actually a chain with multiple locations across Lisbon, which is great news as I ended up coming back to this branch every day.
-Lots of seating, free wifi and they are open till late evening.Vitaminas Rua Garrett, 69 Lisbon
+Lots of seating, free wifi and they are open until late evening.Vitaminas Rua Garrett, 69 Lisbon

 Check out my full Lisbon city guide here.